takeyoshinitta/python-workshop-1/README.md

 # python-workshop-1
-This is a python workshop repository.
+This is the Python Workshop material that I use to teach my students.